tom-ferragut/tom-ferragut.github.io/_pages/gallery.md

 # Geodesic and Visual boundary in horospherical products

 {% include feature_row id="GeodPaper" %}

+# Separating profil and tree witdh

+Master thesis under the supervision of Jeremie Brieussel.

+{% include feature_row id="MasterThesis" %}

 # Hurwitz Problem

 Master internship at Pisa university, c, who made these three figures.
 They represent some combinatorial events for paths in a specific exagon tilling of the torus.

 {% include feature_row id="PisaInternship" %}

-# Separating profil and tree witdh

-Master thesis under the supervision of Jeremei Brieussel.

- {% include feature_row id="MasterThesis" %}